Milvs/TravelApi/README.md

    cd travel-api

 1.2  Running with Docker Compose<br>

-If you prefer running the application with Docker Compose:<br>
+If you prefer running the MySQL database with a docker-compose file:<br>
-Run the MySQL database container:
+Run the database container:

     docker-compose up -d